dersiwi/tanker/README.md

 Either as leve-objects or just design objects in a terrain buildings like bunkers that can also shoot could be fun.

+### Controls
+Store a key->control mapping in `controls.json` and give user ability to change key-bindings.